 Most present day flash devices including monolithic ones use some variation of FFS.
 Designing an FTL for a flash memory manufacturer is a well paid job and programmers continue to seek varied solutions to achieve the best performance.
 This means that there are many different ideas on ways to increase full performance.
 In these cases Specs are often hidden or not made available to public.

 NAND data recovery, as we outlined in previous articles, is based on reverse engineering (cracking the code, so to speak) or getting specs from the manufacturers (aka-social engineering to those in the hacking world).
-My Data Recovery Lab is committed to researching all the possibilities for the successful recovery of data, regardless of the data storage device.
-This certainly includes digital storage devices such as NAND Flash Memory.

 We are dedicated to knowing how these things work and believe in sharing our knowledge with all who are interested.
 To learn more read recently published paper NAND Flash Data Recovery Cookbook.